mickdowling16/contact-book/README.md

 # Deployment
 This project was deployed using Code Institutes mock terminal for Heroku.
 The steps for deployment are shown below

+- First you need to go to Heroku.com and create new app
+- Enter an app name and select Europe as your region
+- Next go to deploy tab and then to deployment method to authorize and connect my GitHub account
+- After successful connection I selected main branch from contact-book repository
+- Then I went to settings and the buildpacks section.
+I added python and nodejs buildpacks.
+In that order
+- Next step I went to Config Vars and added KEY "CREDS" with the value of my creds.json file in my repository
+- I also another key "PORT" with the value "8080" and saved changes
+- I then went to the deploy tab and chose automatic deployment
+- The link to my deployed site [Contact Book](https://contact-book123.herokuapp.com/)

 # Credits
 - I used the help of Stack Overflow to search problems and bugs I was facing with my code